Quick Overview

 Why It Still Helps

-Even with all that, it is still useful.
-It stops a lot of automated spam and login attacks.
-Making bots act more human slows them down and raises the cost, so attackers usually do not bother.
+Even with all that, it still works.
+It blocks a lot of spam and login attacks.
+Making bots act more human slows them down and makes it more of a hassle, so attackers usually give up.

-Older CAPTCHAs used weird, squiggly letters that were hard to read.
-Then came image-based ones.
-The checkbox version (reCAPTCHA v2) made it easier for real users.
-Now, reCAPTCHA v3 works in the background and gives each visitor a score.
-Most people do not see anything at all unless something seems off.
+Older CAPTCHAs had weird, squiggly letters that were hard to read, then came the image ones.
+The checkbox version made things a bit easier for real users.
+Now, reCAPTCHA v3 runs quietly in the background and gives each visitor a score.
+Most people do not see anything unless something seems off.

 What Is reCAPTCHA v3?